Multilayer Artificial Benchmark for Community Detection (mABCD): Introduction

 The paper is structured as follows.
 We start with a gentle introduction to various aspects of multilayer networks (Section~\ref{subsec:related_work}), including an overview of existing synthetic models, summarizing approaches to measure correlations between layers.
 Then, we present design assumptions under which \mABCD\ was developed (Section~\ref{sec:design}).
 In Section~\ref{subsec:model}, we formally define the \mABCD\ model.
 Experiments highlighting properties of the model are discussed in Section~\ref{sec:properties}.
 We finish the paper with a demonstration of how one can use the \mABCD\ model to investigate properties of complex networks and algorithms that are running on them.
-As an example, we concentrated on the spreading of information (Section~\ref{sec:spreading}), which constitutes a problem of greater complexity in the realm of multilayer networks compared to its counterpart in classic graphs.
+As an example, we concentrate on information spread (Section~\ref{sec:spreading}), which constitutes a problem of greater complexity in the realm of multilayer networks compared to its monoplex counterpart.